Carl Gustaf Emil Mannerheim: Marriage and daughters

 In 1892 at the age of 25 Mannerheim married Anastasia Arapova (1872–1936), the wealthy heiress of a Russian major general of Russian-Serbian heritage.
 Anastasia was five years younger than Mannerheim.
 They were married in an Orthodox way at the Church of the Saints Zachary and Elizabeth and later again in a Lutheran way at the house of the privy councillor Ivan Zvegintsev.

 The marriage opened Mannerheim's way to the social life in Saint Petersburg and solved his financial problems which he had suffered from for his whole life.
 The marriage resulted in two daughters: Anastasie "Stasie" (1893-1978) and Sophie "Sophy" (1895-1963).
 Another child, a son, was stillborn in summer 1894.
 The death of his son was a complete shock for Mannerheim.

+Sophie spent periods in Finland and learned some Swedish.
+In 1919, when Mannerheim served as Regent, she took on the role of hostess at official functions, and also served as the general wreath-bearer at the grand promotion ceremony of the philosophical faculty that year.

 In practice, Mannerheim's marriage ended in 1902 in an unofficial separation of residence.
 The marriage had been risky to begin with, as Mannerheim is said to have married the wealthy Anastasia under pressure from his family, and that he was really more interested in her little sister.
 After spending a year and a half as a military nurse in the service of the Red Cross in the Asian Far East Anastasia Mannerheim left her husband and moved to Paris, France with her daughters and in 1903 via China to the United States together with her children.
 Ten years later, both daughters came to Finland to live at their relatives, because their father was in Warsaw in Poland and could not take his daughters to live with him.
 Even though they were already practically separated, Mannerheim and Anastasia were not divorced as Anastasia feared a divorce would make her unwelcome to the social circles in Saint Petersburg.

 Mannerheim only officially divorced his wife in 1919.
 The couple reconciled via letters in the 1920s.
 They met each other in 1936 in Paris where they reconciled face to face.
 Anastasia died soon afterwards.
 In his memoirs, Mannerheim devotes only one single sentence to his marriage and wife.
 After their parents' divorce, Anastasie and Sophie lived unmarried in the United Kingdom and in France.

-Sophie lived with Alexandra "Alix" Demidoff-Depret-Bixio who had emigrated to France from Russia to whom she gave her inheritance until her death, while Anastasie briefly cohabated with her "petite amielle" the English Olive Rooney.
+Sophie lived with Alexandra "Alix" Demidoff-Depret-Bixio who had emigrated to France from Russia to whom she gave her inheritance until her death, while Anastasie briefly cohabited with her "petite amielle" the English Olive Rooney.
 She died alone in a nursing home.

 Anastasia Arapova died on New Year's Eve 1936.
 This came as a shock to her daughters.